mozolin/matter-thread/install/nRF52840_OTBR/02_firmware.md

-# Как создать RCP прошивку для nRF52840 USB Dongle с помощью nrfutil и west (Windows)
+# How to create RCP Firmware for the nRF52840 USB Dongle Using nrfutil and west (Windows)

 ### 1) Links
 **"Configuring radio co-processor"**